onap/dmaap-buscontroller/README.md

 ### Environment Variables
 The following environment variables can be set in the container environment to further effect behavior:
 - DMAAPBC_WAIT_TOEXIT=Y   when set this will attempt to keep the dmaap-bc container running.
-Sometimes needed to get a better look at logs when the main proces is exiting for some reason.
+Sometimes needed to get a better look at logs when the main process is exiting for some reason.

 - CONFIGMAP_ROOT defaults to /opt/app/config/conf  but can be overwritten if needed.
 This value serves as the root to where the buscontroller.env file is found.